 Replacement units might include the SEER rating on a building permit, sales slip, or other documentation.
 If you know the year, make and model of your unit, you can also contact the manufacturer directly.

-Contact Air Waves Heating and Cooling to Learn More
+Contact Air Waves Heating & Cooling LLC to Learn More

 Being a local business, it’s important to us that our clients receive an honest and custom assessment for SEER ratings.
 It’s better to have a rating that fits your home and lifestyle than spend extra you don’t need to spend.